-The Deputy Country Representative is a member of the DCHA/OTI Asia-Middle East (AME) Regional Team, reports to the OTI Country Representative, and is based in Tripoli, Libya.
-This post is not a family-accompanied post and does not allow minor or adult dependents, although a separate maintenance allowance will be authorized for incumbents with dependents.
+The Deputy Country Representative is a member of the Bureau for Democracy, Conflict and Humanitarian Assistance (DCHA)/OTI Latin America and the Caribbean (LAC) Regional Team, reports to the OTI Country Representative, and is based in Tegucigalpa, Honduras.
+This post is a family-accompanied post and does allow minor and/or adult dependents.